-I’m now in the third month of my new job at Revoco and to say things have changed since COVID-19 would be a huge understatement!
+I’m now in the fifth month of my new job at Revoco and to say things have changed since COVID-19 would be a huge understatement!
 I was furloughed back in April and ended up staying on furlough for almost 5 months before eventually making the decision to change roles.

 As I’m getting to grips with the new landscape of the world and recruitment, I’ve spoken to many candidates in tough positions struggling with their job searches.
 As someone who works in the recruitment industry and has also gone through the process of changing roles myself recently, I wanted to pass on some of my inside knowledge and tips which may be helpful to anyone looking for their next role.

 I’ll admit, I was fortunate to be in a position where I was never without a job.
 However, furlough is a strange place to be – I always felt guilty of having time off with a steady income, whilst my teammates were working harder than ever and others were losing their jobs entirely.
 As the months dragged on, my uncertainty grew around the stability of my job so I decided I would proactively start looking.
 This was tough to do because I was very happy in my role and had great relationships with the people I worked with, but I knew I had to protect my best interests.

 My immediate thought process was that as soon as the government furlough scheme changed in August and companies had to start contributing to pay, many recruiters in the same position as myself would eventually be without jobs.
 Recruitment has a ridiculously high attrition rate and is a saturated market so I wasn’t prepared to take the risk of being one of many recruiters all applying for the same rare jobs (if anyone was even hiring) at the same time.